Greece Road Trip: Best Routes for Mainland Greece and the Peloponnese

 Unusually in Greece, Kalavryta is best known for its more recent history.
 It is known officially as the place where the Greek War of Independence started when Greece revolted against the Turks in 1821.

 Tragically, it is also the place of one of the worst atrocities to happen on Greek soil during World War Two.
 In December 1943, the Nazis massacred most of the male population of the village, nearly 500 souls.
-The hands of the old cathedral clock stand permanently at 2.34pm, the time the German guns fell silent.
+The hands of the old cathedral clock stand permanently at 2.34 pm, the time the German guns fell silent.

 Today, you can visit the Museum of the Kalavryta Holocaust, a moving tribute to those residents and the story of the struggle between Greek partisans and the occupying forces.
 East of the town is the Martyrs Monument – the spot where the massacre took place.
-Both are difficult places to visit but should not be missed when you visit Kalavryta.
+Both are difficult places to visit, but should not be missed when you visit Kalavryta.

-The Diakofto-Kalavryta Railway is a vintage rack and pinion railway between the two towns.
+The Diakofto-Kalavryta Railway is a vintage rack-and-pinion railway between the two towns.
 The route is incredibly scenic, passes through seven tunnels, and twists along the dramatic Vouraikos Gorge, clinging to its narrow ledge over the churning rapids below.

-The cog train makes three journeys between the towns every day, each way takes an hour.
+The cog train makes three journeys between the towns every day, and each way takes an hour.
 From the seaside town of Diakofto, it is possible to make a return trip to mountainous Kalavryta when the cogwheel train climbs over 700 meters to reach the town.

 Alternatively, you can hike the stunning 22km from Kalavryta to Diakofto along the route of the railway.
 Luckily, the train drivers are well used to hikers on the track and always give plenty of warning of their approach.
-It will take around five hours and you’ll need a torch for the tunnels.
+It will take around five hours, and you’ll need a torch for the tunnels.
 Time your hike so you can take a rest in Diakofto before hopping on the train back!

-• Where to Stay in Kalavryta
+Where to Stay in Kalavryta

 As you leave Kalavryta, nature lovers should set their sat nav for the Cave of the Lakes near Kastria, which is en route to Ancient Olympia, your next destination.
 The Cave of the Lakes has a 500m boardwalk from which you can view the incredible rock formations and thirteen crystal clear subterranean pools formed by millennia of mineral deposits.